YeshwanthMotivity/Weather-Retrieval-and-Analysis/README.md

 ```
 ---
 ###  Future Scope
-1. Data Visualization: Add visual plots to compare temperature and other metrics over time.
+1. **Data Visualization**: Add visual plots to compare temperature and other metrics over time.
-2. Summarization: Integrate LLM-based summarization for richer query responses.
+2. **Summarization**: Integrate LLM-based summarization for richer query responses.
-3. Expand Dataset: Support multiple years or other cities.
+3. **Expand Dataset**: Support multiple years or other cities.
-4. Production Deployment: Deploy the application with frameworks like Flask or FastAPI to create real-time APIs.
+4. **Production Deployment**: Deploy the application with frameworks like Flask or FastAPI to create real-time APIs.
 ---

 ## 📬 Contact